Undivided Resources

 Your child’s school

 AAC devices and programs can be funded through the IEP process if they are deemed necessary for a child to access a free, appropriate public education (FAPE).
-Thanks to the California Assembly Bill No. 605, schools and local educational agencies are now required to provide eligible students with continuous access to their AAC devices at school, in their homes, and in the community, which means that students can bring those devices home with them after school hours and during all school holidays, including summer break.
+Thanks to AB605 in 2019, California's Education Code now includes Section 56040.3, so schools and local educational agencies are now required to provide eligible students with continuous access to their AAC devices at school, in their homes, and in the community, which means that students can bring those devices home with them after school hours and during all school holidays, including summer break.
 (Here is a sample letter you can write to your school's special education specialist to request an evaluation for AAC.)

 Regional Centers